-Due to the nature of Axtel's business, it constantly faces various risks that may cause interruptions in the service that the Company provides to its customers, such as weather events, natural disasters, cyber-attacks, crime and technical failures, among others.
+Axtel is aware of the various risks that can cause interruptions in the service it provides to its customers, such as weather events, natural disasters, cyber attacks, crime and technical failures, to name a few.

-To ensure the reliability of the network, Axtel has a Business Continuity Management System that considers the necessary procedures to recover the operation at critical moments using strategies, plans and simulations that minimize the risk of impact for the company, operation and customers.
-It also has the necessary infrastructure to support cloud-based solutions.
+To ensure the reliability of its network, Axtel has a Business Continuity Management System certified by ISO 22301 and ISO 31000, in which it manages cyber resilience through risk management, business impact analysis, management of business continuity (BCP and DRP), and that considers the necessary procedures to recover the operation at critical moments through the use of strategies, plans and simulations that minimize the risk of impact for the company, its operation and clients.
+Also, it operates in accordance with other international standards such as ITIL, ISO 9001 and ISO 27001.